FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 More than 8.6 million people reside in the Old Dominion State, with about a third living within the greater Baltimore-Washington metro vicinity.

 Like most markets, real estate across Virginia has experienced unprecedented levels of demand combined with an uncharacteristically low supply of homes for sale.
-The result is that home prices have been pushed skyward.
-This is best illustrated by the following graph, which details those markets in Virginia where the ratio of the closed sales price to the original listed price was 105% (or higher) –
+The result is that median home prices in Virginia have been pushed upward by 8.5% year-over-year (as of Nov 2024).

 What Is Wholesaling Real Estate?